psyanite/crust/README.md

 Done
 ================================================================
+* Replace See All side scroller button with arrow
 * Disable going back when upload overlay is showing
 * Login with Facebook
 * Migrate photos to Zomato